-As a girl, writing and entertaining my cousins and my parents’ friends with a dance was the norm, making up songs to sing to my toys was the norm – it brought me joy and I wanted to have people experience that feeling too.
+As a young child, writing and entertaining my cousins and my parents’ friends with a dance was the norm, making up songs to sing to my toys was the norm – it brought me joy and I wanted to have people experience that feeling too.

-I was known as a creative kid who could entertain herself for hours.
-One day my mum suggested I find someone to record my songs as I had written so many.
+I was as a creative kid, I could entertain myself for hours.
+In 2012 my mother suggested I find someone to record my songs as I had written so many.
 She even suggested getting a publisher and looking into selling my songs to the “mega artists”.
-Actions speak louder than words so I decided to take a step back from that idea, it seemed too out there and almost impossible to obtain at the time.
-I’ve always been stubborn and fought the idea of recording an album after a-not-so-successful recording experience in Johannesburg – I can’t complain though, as I wrote two other songs during that time that are now on my first album Warrior – Mila and Famous.
+Actions speak louder than words so I decided to take a step back from that idea, it seemed too far out there and almost impossible to obtain.
+I fought the idea of recording an album after a-not-so-successful recording experience in Johannesburg – I can’t complain though, as I wrote two other songs during that time that are now on my first album Warrior – ‘Mila’ and ‘Famous’.

-As I had been born in Ireland in 1991 and left for South Africa before I was one year old, as a little girl I always wondered what it would have been like to grow up in Ireland.
-I always wanted to go back there and wondered if it would be only in my old age.
+I was in Ireland in 1991 and left for South Africa before I was one years old.
+As a little girl I always wondered what it would have been like to grow up in Ireland.
+I always wanted to go back there.

 After matriculating I knew I wanted to continue studying so I went right into teaching my ATCL in Speech and Drama through Trinity College London.
-My studies were flexible so I worked as a front lady assistant at the Rustenburg Pharmacy in Muizenberg.
-In my free time I was performing with my mum (Heather Mac), Dad (Tim Parr) and Stepdad (Mark Harris) singing harmonies or my own original songs.
+In my free time I was performed with my mum (Heather Mac), Dad (Tim Parr) and Stepdad (Mark Harris) singing harmonies or my own original songs.

 On my return I worked with the Indonesian Embassy in Cape Town, performing Gamelan and singing Indonesian songs (Singing in Bahasa- The traditional Indonesian mother tongue).
-It was such an amazing learning journey and gave me an inkling of the life work I would be doing in a Male-Dominated-Music-Industry.
-I was performing for consuls and diplomats and making a difference in the world through music and through the meeting of music cultures – I have the Indonesian Embassy to thank for this.
-I made the most of it with all my heart.
-In between, I was rehearsing and prepping for touring with my mother (Heather Mac) promoting her album Within at the National Arts Festival in Grahamstown and accompanying her at the Fleur De Cup Awards Ceremony at the Baxter Theatre in Cape Town.
-I have often been told I have too much on my plate, but I made it work – sweat, tears and all.
+It was such an amazing musical experience.
+I was performing for consuls and diplomats and making a difference in the world through music and through the meeting of music cultures.
+I was also rehearsing and prepping for touring with my mother (Heather Mac) promoting her album ‘Within’ at the National Arts Festival in Grahamstown and accompanying her at the Fleur De Cup Awards Ceremony at the Baxter Theatre in Cape Town.

 In 2013 I felt it was the right time to leave South Africa.
 My teaching contract had finished and it was time for me to reconnect with my creative roots and rediscover myself through my music – so I did the unthinkable, I got my Irish passport and within 4 months of getting it, booked my first flight to Ireland!